justjim1220/MMM-MyVideoPlayer/README.md

-ScreenShot of the Developer's Tools Error:
+ScreenShot of the Developer's Tools showing No Errors.:

 ![ScreenShot of the output of the module](https://github.com/justjim1220/MMM-MyVideoPlayer/blob/master/Screenshot%20(439).png)